rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 _by [Anzori (Nika) Ghurtchumelia](https://github.com/ghurtchu)_

+## 1. Introduction

-It's been a long time since my last article, but I am back with greater passion and energy to learn more about the existing tools within the Scala ecosystem by building something tangible and useful with them.
+It's been a long time since my last article, but I am back with greater passion and energy to explore and learn more about the existing tools within Scala ecosystem by building something tangible and useful with them.

+The greatest benefit of small side projects is the unique knowledge boost which can be useful later in our careers.

+In this article we will see an attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [Leetcode](https://leetcode.com) and others.

+As for tools, we will be using `Scala 3`, `Pekko` and `docker`.

+There are many ways how such platform can be built, however, the main goal of this article and the project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
+- cluster nodes and formation
+- cluster aware routers
+- remote worker actors
+- actor lifecycle and hierarchy
+- actor supervision strategies
+- actor location transparency
+- message serialization
+- and so on...

+Let's get started then, shall we?

+## 2. Project Structure